-- Add onions, carrot and celery to a food processor.
+- Add quartered yellow onion (1 medium), carrot (1 cut into 4 pieces) and celery (1 cut into 4 pieces) to a food processor.

 - Pulse using 1 second intervals until finely chopped (see photo above).

-- Add olive oil to a large saucepan along with ground chicken.
+- Add olive oil (2 tablespoons) to a large saucepan along with ground chicken (1 Lb).

 - Cook over medium heat until browned, breaking up with the back of a wooden spoon as you cook.